 How Do Dentists Whiten Your Teeth?

-• Clearview Wordsmith
+- Clearview Wordsmith

-• 4 min read
+- 4 min read

-If you’ve ever wondered what happens during a professional teeth whitening appointment, you’re not alone.
-Many patients ask how the whitening treatments at a dental office differ from over-the-counter products.
 Dentists whiten teeth using safe but powerful bleaching agents and specialized techniques to achieve faster, more dramatic results than typical home methods.
 Here’s an inside look at how we brighten your smile in our Red Deer dental clinic.

 In-Office Whitening & Professional Bleaching

-The most rapid way dentists whiten teeth is with an in-office treatment, often completed in about 60-90 minutes.
-We use a concentrated peroxide-based whitening gel – much stronger than store-bought whitening products.
-To begin, the dentist or hygienist will prep your mouth: we’ll place protections like a rubber dam or liquid barrier on your gums and lips.
 This is crucial because the high-strength gel can irritate soft tissue; by isolating your teeth, we ensure the gel only contacts the enamel.
 Next, the whitening gel is applied to the front surfaces of your teeth.
-Depending on the system we use, the gel might stay on for 15-20 minutes per round, and we may do multiple rounds in one visit.
+Depending on the system used, the gel may remain on for 15-20 minutes per round, and we may perform multiple rounds in one visit.

 Take-Home Professional Teeth Whitening Kits

-Another way dentists whiten teeth is by providing custom take-home whitening kits.
-As mentioned in the first blog, this involves us making molds of your teeth to create custom-fit trays.
-We then give you professional whitening gel (usually a carbamide peroxide gel in a moderate concentration, e.g. 10-20%).
-You’ll be instructed on how to place a small dot of gel in each part of the tray corresponding to a tooth, then wear the trays at home for the recommended time (anywhere from 30 minutes a day to overnight, depending on the formula).
+You’ll be instructed to place a small dot of gel in each part of the tray corresponding to a tooth, then wear the trays at home for the recommended time (ranging from 30 minutes per day to overnight, depending on the formula).

 This approach is dentist-supervised but done on your own schedule.
 It achieves the same final result as in-office whitening, just more gradually over 1-2 weeks.
-Some patients prefer this gentler, gradual whitening because it can minimize sensitivity and gives them control over how white they go.
+Some patients prefer this gentler, gradual whitening because it can minimize sensitivity and give them control over how white they go.
 Plus, you can keep the trays for future touch-ups – we’ll supply more gel as needed.

 Results and Maintenance